Pediatric Hodgkin Lymphoma Workup

 Assessment of acute-phase reactants may show elevations in the erythrocyte sedimentation rate (ESR) and C-reactive protein, serum copper, and ferritin levels.

-A full serum chemistry panel may aid in evaluating levels of serum electrolytes; lactate dehydrogenase levels (LDH), which reflects bulk of disease; alkaline phosphatase, which indicates bony metastasis; as well as liver and kidney function.
+A full serum chemistry panel may aid in evaluating levels of serum electrolytes; lactate dehydrogenase (LDH) levels, which reflect bulk of disease; alkaline phosphatase, which indicates bony metastasis; and liver and kidney function.

 Urinalysis may reveal proteinuria.
 Nephrotic syndrome may be associated with Hodgkin lymphoma.